atulgit/Kotak_Cherry/README.md

-# Kotal Cherry Task Management App
+# Kotak Cherry Task Management App

 This simple will helps you to create and view list of tasks.
 This project is created from scratch.